BenjaminWatts/watts-wrong/chapters/15-flexibility-balancing-storage.md

 5. The mismatch of the end of the school working day (3-4pm) and office working day (5pm) creates an overlap period from 4 to 5:30pm when most offices are still open and using electricity for computers, lighting or machinery, but many households and especially those with children are at home and using appliances there e.g. for cooking.
 This coincidence, the use of electricity in both sets of locations at once, albeit only for a relatively short period of time, is what drives the need for a lot of the investment in our energy system and the costs we see on our bills.

+## Two Types of Grid Stress

+Understanding this distinction is crucial for energy policy.
+There are fundamentally two different types of stress on the electricity grid:

+**Short-term spikes** (like football matches) last 15-30 minutes and can be managed with:
+- Quick-response storage (batteries, pumped hydro)
+- Demand-side response (asking consumers to reduce usage briefly)
+- Fast-start gas plants

+**Sustained peak demand** (winter evenings) lasts 2-3 hours and requires:
+- Significant generation capacity to be available and running
+- Multiple backup systems to be on standby
+- The entire grid infrastructure to operate near maximum capacity

+The winter peak is far more challenging because it requires sustained operation of the entire generation fleet at high levels, not just quick-response backup systems.
+This is why the grid needs so much investment in generation capacity, transmission lines, and distribution networks - not because of occasional TV events, but because of the predictable, sustained demand patterns of modern life.

 There are laudable attempts by suppliers to discourage use of electricity in peak periods.
 Smart tariffs reward customers for this and this is possible because the suppliers can avoid more expensive wholesale energy prices in the peak hours, when the least efficient power stations and batteries are needed to meet demand, as well as punitive charges from the electricity networks.
 Over time, automation and remote control of home batteries, heat pumps and EVs is likely to extend this sort of demand response much further and without any conscious behaviour from end users.
 Indeed, given the spike in electricity demand over the 4-7pm period is often only 5-8 GW, it would only take around 2-3 million homes installing a standard 3kW battery to completely eliminate this peak.
 That said, as we use more power and especially power from renewables, the goal posts may shift higher further into the future.

 It begs the question of whether a more root-and-branch review of how we structure our working day might be called for.
 The norms we have - such as the 9-5 working day for adults and 13 weeks of school holidays per year - are a legacy of Victorian industrial practices, for example when children were needed to gather summer harvest crops.
 Recent evidence has called into question the productivity of knowledge-focused work in particular, with research suggesting that an 8-hour working day may not be optimal for cognitive tasks.
 Closing offices earlier would significantly reduce electricity demand during peak periods, allow working parents to more easily collect children from school, and bring substantive improvements to mental health and road safety (fewer journeys completed in the dark).